-This dish smells like Sunday dinner.
+This Instant Pot Braised Lamb Shank smells like Sunday dinner.
 You know that smell…like sautéed onions, something braising in spices.
 The sounds are different than the smells.
 They’re of steam rising, some sort of adult-friendly jazz or salsa playing, and mom is screaming at you to set the table.
 Or at the very least, take the trash out because it’s gotten full.
 People are coming over and it’s time for the kitchen to go from used up to presentable.
 And you need to be presentable, too, so put on something nice; your Sunday best is preferred.

 My mother was the best at braising things.
 She was also incredible at delegating and making everyone do what needed to get done.
 She was doing the most so it was only fair.